 What is Hiker’s Knee?

-Why do my knees hurt Walking Downhill?
+Why do my knees hurt when walking downhill?

 Walking downhill is where your knees are going to feel the most pressure and pain.
-With each step, you’re actually falling down a little and then relying on your legs to break your fall.
-If you brace, or lock, your legs with each step then your knees end up absorbing the pressure, which causes the pain.
-If you focus on keeping your knees slightly bent with each step then you force your thigh muscles (quads and glutes) to take the pressure rather than your knees.
+With each step, you’re actually falling a little and then relying on your legs to break your fall.
+If you brace, or lock, your legs with each step, then your knees end up absorbing the pressure, which causes the pain.
+If you focus on keeping your knees slightly bent with each step, then you force your thigh muscles (quads and glutes) to take the pressure rather than your knees.
 A good set of walking poles can also help transfer some of that pressure from your knees to your arms.

-Focus on keeping your knees slightly bent with each step then you force your thigh muscles (quads and glutes) to take the pressure rather than your knees.
+Focus on keeping your knees slightly bent with each step, then you force your thigh muscles (quads and glutes) to take the pressure rather than your knees.

 A good set of walking poles can also help transfer some of that pressure from your knees to your arms.